Bocksten Man: Date

 The find is generally dated to the 14th century.
 The dating is based on the clothing, especially the type of hood he wore.
-Albert Sandklef specified the date of the find to the 1360s, while Margareta Nockert suggests the 1330s.
+Albert Sandklef specified the date of the find as the 1360s, while Margareta Nockert suggests the 1330s.
 Owe Wennerholm argues that the hood he wore was used over a much larger time frame and only limits the date of the find to between 1250 and 1520.
 He does however put forward the hypothesis that the man might be Simon Gudmundi, a 15th-century priest, known to have died in 1491.

 A piece of the cloth was radiocarbon dated in the late 1980s.
-It gave as result a 68 percent likelihood of a date between 1290 and 1410 and a 95 percent likelihood of a date between 1290 and 1430.
+It gave as a result a 68 percent likelihood of a date between 1290 and 1410 and a 95 percent likelihood of a date between 1290 and 1430.
 Some uncertainties do however arise as the conservation process might have affected the result.
 The fact that the find came from a bog is also of concern, as bog finds are known to be hard to date.